Port Douglas Weather

 Ultraviolet (UV) Index

-Visitors should check the UV index in local weather reports when visiting Port Douglas and the Daintree Rainforest.
+Visitors should check the UV index in local weather reports while visiting Port Douglas.
 The index describes the daily solar UV radiation intensity.

 Slip Slop Slap